openwisp/openwisp-controller/README.rst

 **Arguments**:

 - ``instance``: instance of ``Device`` which got registered.
+- ``is_new``: boolean, will be ``True`` when the device is new, ``False`` when the device already exists
+  (eg: a device which gets a factory reset will register again)

-This signal is emitted once the device gets registered automatically through the controller.
+This signal is emitted when a device registers automatically through the controller HTTP API.

 Setup (Integrate into other Apps)
 ---------------------------------